 Free tutoring is also available at The Bridge!

-The fall 2014 peer tutoring open lab schedule is a one page overview which includes schedules for peer tutoring, free academic workshops, athletic study tables and open tutoring hours at The Bridge.
-Please note, the peer tutoring schedule is subject to change.
+The open lab schedule is a one page overview which includes schedules for peer tutoring, study tables and open tutoring hours at The Bridge.
+Please note, schedules are subject to change.

 - Attend class regularly